 ancient, diamond-bearing volcanic pipe.
 Begin your diamond hunting

-adventure at the visitor center featuring exhibits and an audio/visual
+adventure at the visitor center featuring geological exhibits and an audio/visual

-program that explains the area's geology and offers tips on recognizing
+program that offers a bit of education and explains the area's geology and offers tips on recognizing

 diamonds in the rough.